Nested Symmetric Polar Codes: Numerical Results

 \subsection{Datasets}

-For block lengths up to $N=128$, it is feasible to enumerate all polar codes following the \ac{UPO} and evaluate their performance under AE-SC-8 decoding using Monte-Carlo simulation.
-For $N=256$, the dataset consists of all codes with up to two elements in $\mathcal{I}_\mathrm{min}$, as they contribute the most symmetric polar codes \cite{polar_aed}.
+For block lengths $N\in \{32, 64, 128$\}, it is feasible to enumerate all polar codes following the \ac{UPO} (118, 1172 and 25728 codes, respectively) and evaluate their performance under AE-SC-8 decoding using Monte-Carlo simulation.
+For $N=256$, the dataset consists of all 11897 codes with up to two elements in $\mathcal{I}_\mathrm{min}$, as they contribute the most symmetric polar codes \cite{polar_aed}.
 Additionally, referring to Proposition~\ref{prop:supercode}, codes constructed from the information sets of the best shorter codes are included in the dataset.
 All datasets record the required $E_\mathrm{b}/N_0$ in dB required to achieve the target \ac{BLER} as the performance metric $\mu$ for each of the codes.
-The sizes of the datasets, i.e., the number of simulated codes, are listed in Tab.~\ref{tab:datasets}.